QSTN: A Modular Framework for Robust Questionnaire Inference with Large Language Models: Core Features

 \subsection{{{$\blacksquare$}} Response Generation}

-While generative language models are designed to generate open-ended text, previous studies have implemented various approaches to constraining LLMs to closed-ended responses~\cite[e.g.,][]{ma2024potential}.
+While generative language models are designed to generate open-ended text, previous studies have implemented various approaches to constrain LLMs to closed-ended responses~\cite[e.g.,][]{ma2024potential}.
 We define \textbf{Response Generation Methods} as techniques used to elicit closed-ended responses from large language models to questionnaires~\cite{ahnert2025survey}.
-QSTN supports the following Response Generation Methods: \begin{itemize}[leftmargin=*,noitemsep] \item[{$\blacksquare$}] \textbf{Token Probability-Based Methods:} Extract probabilities for response options from the output token probabilities of an LLM. \item[{$\blacksquare$}] \textbf{Restricted Generation Methods:} Force the model to respond only with designated response options using formatting instructions in the prompt and (optionally) restrict the vocabulary of the LLM through \textit{structured outputs}. \item[{$\blacksquare$}] \textbf{Open Generation Methods:} Generate open-ended responses first and then classify them in a second step. \end{itemize}
+QSTN supports the following Response Generation Methods, with examples being shown in Figure \ref{fig:response_generation}: \begin{itemize}[leftmargin=*,noitemsep] \item[{$\blacksquare$}] \textbf{Token Probability-Based Methods:} Extract probabilities for response options from the output token probabilities of an LLM. \item[{$\blacksquare$}] \textbf{Restricted Generation Methods:} Force the model to respond only with designated response options using formatting instructions in the prompt and (optionally) restrict the vocabulary of the LLM through \textit{structured outputs}. \item[{$\blacksquare$}] \textbf{Open Generation Methods:} Generate open-ended responses first and then classify them in a second step. \end{itemize}

 The Restricted Generation Methods can be used to generate exactly one of the available response options---optionally in JSON format, or with reasoning---or to generate a \textbf{verbalized distribution} of probabilities for all response options, following~\citet{meister-etal-2025-benchmarking}.
 All Response Generation Methods can be adjusted to, e.g., have the model generate a prefix before token probabilities are extracted. \texttt{QSTN} includes \textbf{suitable parsers} for all generated responses: JSON \& LLM-as-a-judge.